Foreign Domestic Worker Eligibility In Singapore

-Even though a maid’s reasons for absconding may be valid, the Ministry of Manpower will not issue them with a work permit and you could be liable to penalties if you do hire a domestic helper in this position.
+Even though a maid’s reasons for absconding may be valid, the Ministry of Manpower will not issue them with a work permit and you could be liable to penalties if you do hire a domestic worker in this position.

 Maids’ eligibility requirements for work permits

-To be granted a work permit, domestic helpers must be female and between 23 and 50 years old.
+To be granted a work permit, domestic workers must be female and between 23 and 50 years old.
 They must also be from approved nations (the Philippines, Indonesia, Bangladesh, Cambodia, Hong Kong, Indonesia, Macau, Malaysia, Myanmar, South Korea, Sri Lanka, Taiwan, Thailand).
 Your maid must have at least eight years of formal education.

 Note that to be an employer, there are a number of requirements you must meet, such as earning a minimum salary (in most cases).
-These requirements are in place partly to ensure that you are adequately able to care for your helper and pay her salary on time.
+These requirements are in place partly to ensure that you are adequately able to care for your worker and pay her salary on time.